BSASP Adult Programs

-One of the primary goals of the Bureau of Autism Services (BAS) has been to develop autism-specific programs for adults with Autism Spectrum Disorder (ASD) not served by any system, the third recommendation of the Autism Task Force (DHS, 2004).
+One of the primary goals of the Bureau of Supports for Autism and Special Populations (BSASP) has been to develop autism-specific programs for adults with Autism Spectrum Disorder (ASD).
 Pennsylvania is leading the nation in the development and administration of autism-specific services for adults.
-The Commonwealth offers two program options for adults with ASD: the Adult Autism Waiver (AAW) and the Adult Community Autism Program (ACAP).
+The Commonwealth offers two programs specifically designed for adults with ASD: the Adult Autism Waiver (AAW) and the Adult Community Autism Program (ACAP).

 The Adult Autism Waiver (AAW) was created because the 2003 Autism Task Force recommended the establishment of a waiver that was similar in structure to existing Pennsylvania waivers.
 In an effort to explore trends in innovative service models, the Bureau also created a second model that is very different in structure from traditional Home and Community Based Services waivers.
 This model was named the Adult Community Autism Program, typically referred to as ACAP.